Knoxville

 Cuisine: Seafood

-Why It’s Popular: Offering fresh seafood in an upscale setting, Chesapeake’s is renowned for its oyster bar and elegant dining experience, ideal for special occasions.
+Why It’s Popular: Offering fresh seafood in a nautical-themed setting, Chesapeake’s is renowned for its oyster bar and daily fish specials, making it a go-to spot for seafood enthusiasts.

 -